-(2) While the Ψ -term in (2.4) has a non-trivial effect on the large-deviation questions studied here, it does not play any role for events whose probability is of order unity (or is subexponential in n).
+(2) While the Ψ -term in (2.4) has a nontrivial effect on the large-deviation questions studied here, it does not play any role for events whose probability is of order unity (or is subexponential in n).
 This is because Ψ "kicks in" only for ρ away from the minimizing value.
-This is not the case for the k-core where the corresponding large-deviation analysis [8] suggests that the analogous term "kicks in" right at the minimizer and may even affect the fluctuation scales.
-One way to bring Ψ out of the "realm of exponentially-improbable" for percolation would be to give each configuration a weight suppressing large components.
+This is not the case for the k-core where the corresponding large-deviation analysis (M. Biskup, L. Chayes, and S. A. Smith, unpublished) suggests that the analogous term kicks in right at the minimizer and may even affect the fluctuation scales.
+One way to bring Ψ out of the "realm of exponentially-improbable" for percolation would be to give each configuration a weight suppressing large component.
 However, we will not pursue these matters in the present note.

 (3) Our control of the rate function is not sharp enough to provide a detailed description of the critical region, i.e., the situations when $\alpha = 1 + O(n^{-1/3})$.
-The corresponding analysis of the scaling phenomena inside the "critical window" has been performed in [12, 28, 30, 33, 15].
+The corresponding analysis of the scaling phenomena inside the "critical window" has been performed in [10, 13, 27, 29, 31].
 On the other hand, for $\alpha > 1$ one should be able to sharpen the control of the rate function near its minimum to derive a CLT for the fluctuations of the size of the giant component.